MetaDocencia/SitioWeb/content/en/home/about.md

 +++

 ## Our vision
-**We work to make the production, communication, and application of scientific and technical knowledge equitable globally.**
+> We work to make the production, communication, and application of scientific and technical knowledge equitable globally.

 ## Our mission
-**To advance innovation with a local perspective that responsibly builds scientific and technical capacities through the co-creation of networks, learning spaces, and accessible resources for Spanish-speaking communities.**

-<h2>Our vision</h2>
-<p>We work to make the production, communication, and application of scientific and technical knowledge equitable globally.</p>

-<h2>Our mission</h2>
-<p>To advance innovation with a local perspective that responsibly builds scientific and technical capacities through the co-creation of networks, learning spaces, and accessible resources for Spanish-speaking communities.</p>
+> To advance innovation with a local perspective that responsibly builds scientific and technical capacities through the co-creation of networks, learning spaces, and accessible resources for Spanish-speaking communities.